 Dr. Josh Heenan is the founder and president of Advanced Therapy Performance (ATP), a rehab and training facility in Stamford, Conn.
 He is a former strength coach at Sacred Heart University with a Doctorate of Integrated and Natural Medicine.
 He has helped the Sacred Heart baseball program reach new heights and developed multiple MLB draft picks.

 Throwing 90 mph is a basic requirement for any pitcher to start gaining serious interest from MLB scouts.
 Through a decade’s worth of research and development, Heenan has created a system that consistently allows pitchers to reach that threshold.

 It’s called the “90 mph Formula” and features a group of measurable data points – like momentum potential, force production, stable power position, force transfer and arm power – one must reach to throw that speed in a healthy way.
 The proposed metrics correlate with a reduction in ulnar collateral ligament injuries.
-It protects the most important part of a pitcher.
+It's a formula protects the most important part of a pitcher and yields consistent results.

 “You start to see trends in the gym,” Heenan said.
 “It works as a very unique way to have checks and balances.
 I thought it was going to be good for the community to share that.”